 Actual Non-GAAP operating income for Fiscal Year 2009 was \$231 million.
 Attainment levels were not subsequently adjusted as the actual non-GAAP operating income amount was not available until after bonuses had been approved and because the difference between the preliminary and actual amount was immaterial.
-Non-GAAP operating income of \$231 million is calculated from our consolidated audited financial statements in our Original Annual Report by adding \$79 million related to the amortization of acquisition-related intangibles (\$58 million reported as amortization of intangible assets as part of cost of products sold and \$21 million related to restructuring charges (\$11 million related to cost of products sold and \$23 million related to operating expenses), \$54 million related to the termination of our advisory agreement with Kohlberg Kravis Roberts & Co.
+Non-GAAP operating income of \$231 million is calculated from our consolidated audited financial statements in our Annual Report by adding \$79 million related to the amortization of acquisition-related intangibles (\$58 million reported as amortization of intangible assets as part of cost of products sold and \$21 million reported in amortization of intangible assets as part of operating expenses), \$12 million related to share-based compensation expense, \$34 million related to restructuring charges (\$11 million related to cost of products sold and \$23 million related to operating expenses), \$54 million related to the termination of our advisory agreement with Kohlberg Kravis Roberts & Co.
 L.P. and Silver Lake Management Company, L.L.C., entered into in December 2005 (the "Advisory Agreement"), and \$4 million related to selling shareholder expenses associated with our IPO to the \$48 million reported as income from operations for Fiscal Year 2009.

 The Compensation Committee determines an executive's division/functional performance based on the achievement of goals by the division which the executive oversees.
 The Compensation Committee sets divisional/functional goals and their weightings based on its assessment of the business requirements of the particular division/function to which the goals relate and the relative importance of the goals to the division/function.
 Each of the divisional goals, and its respective weighting, for our NEOs is described in the table set forth in the section below entitled "Annual Cash Incentive Program-Summary Bonus Table".
-Each divisional goals are not expected to be attained based on average or below average performance.
+Each divisional goal is set by the Compensation Committee to be difficult to attain and to require substantial effort on behalf of the division and the executive in charge of the division.
+Divisional/functional goals are not expected to be attained based on average or below average performance.
 In December 2009, the Compensation Committee determined that divisional/functional goals had been achieved at the levels set forth in the section below entitled "Annual Cash Incentive Program-Summary Bonus Table".